Kong/terraform-provider-konnect/docs/resources/gateway_plugin_datakit.md

 - `keepalive_backlog` (Number) Limits the total number of opened connections for a pool.
 If the connection pool is full, connection queues above the limit go into the backlog queue.
 If the backlog queue is full, subsequent connect operations fail and return `nil`.
 Queued operations (subject to set timeouts) resume once the number of connections in the pool is less than `keepalive_pool_size`.
 If latency is high or throughput is low, try increasing this value.
 Empirically, this value is larger than `keepalive_pool_size`.
 - `keepalive_pool_size` (Number) The size limit for every cosocket connection pool associated with every remote server, per worker process.
 If neither `keepalive_pool_size` nor `keepalive_backlog` is specified, no pool is created.
 If `keepalive_pool_size` isn't specified but `keepalive_backlog` is specified, then the pool uses the default value.
 Try to increase (e.g. 512) this value if latency is high or throughput is low.
 Default: 256
 - `password` (String) Password to use for Redis connections.
 If undefined, no AUTH commands are sent to Redis.
-- `port` (Number) An integer representing a port number between 0 and 65535, inclusive.
-Default: 6379
+- `port` (String) An integer representing a port number between 0 and 65535, inclusive.
+Default: "6379"
 - `read_timeout` (Number) An integer representing a timeout in milliseconds.
 Must be between 0 and 2^31-2.
 Default: 2000
 - `send_timeout` (Number) An integer representing a timeout in milliseconds.
 Must be between 0 and 2^31-2.
 Default: 2000
 - `sentinel_master` (String) Sentinel master to use for Redis connections.
 Defining this value implies using Redis Sentinel.